-model (Figure 4).
+There was a reduction in seed cotton yield with an increasing duration of weed presence in two years fitted to the logistic model (Figure 4).
 Compared with the full-season weed-free plots, seed cotton yields were significantly reduced when weeds were not removed at 6 WAE or later in 2011 (535 GDD) and 2012 (404 GDD) (Table 2).
 Seed cotton yield increased with weed-free duration in a Gompertz manner (Figure 4).
-When the weed-free duration was <8 WAE in 2011 (535 GDD) and 2012 (581 GDD), seed cotton yield decreased significantly (Table 3).
-The results of yield with weed interference or weed freedom are similar to those of Bukun (2004), Cardoso et al. (2011), Korres and Norsworthy (2015), and Papamichail et al. (2002), who found that cotton yield was positively correlated with the duration of the WFP after crop emergence and negatively correlated with the weed-infested period.
-It is evident that weeds that emerge at the same time as cotton or earlier are more competitive and cause more significant yield losses than weeds that emerge later in the cotton growth cycle (Barnett and Steckel 2013; Zhang, Peng et al. 2022).
-In the lower Yangtze River Valley, cotton's peak flowering and fruiting periods occur in July and August, when soil moisture deficiency negatively affects plant morphological characteristics and yield components (Tohir et al. 2018).
-However, there were more suitable
+When the weed-free duration was less than 8 WAE in 2011 (535 GDD) and 2012 (581 GDD), respectively, seed cotton yield decreased significantly (Table 3).
+The results of yield with weed interference or weed freedom are similar to those of Bukun 2004, Cardoso et al. (2011), Korres and Norsworthy (2015), and Papamichail et al. (2002), who found that cotton yield was positively correlated with the duration of the weed-free period after crop emergence, and negatively correlated with the weed-infested period.
+It is evident that weeds that emerge at the same time as cotton or earlier are more competitive and cause more significant yield losses than weeds that emerge later in the cotton growth cycle (Barnett and Steckel 2013; Zhang et al. 2022a).
+In the lower Yangtze River valley, cotton's peak flowering and fruiting periods occur in July and August, when soil moisture deficiency negatively affects plant morphological characteristics and yield components (Tohir et al. 2018).
+However, there were more suitable temperatures and more rainfall in July and August 2011 (Figure 1), which was favorable for seed cotton yield development compared to 2012 (Bukun 2004; Rajcan and Swanton 2001).
+Thus, the seed cotton yield in 2011 was higher than in 2012.